chenweixiang/chenweixiang.github.io/_posts/2016-03-23-telecom-gsm.md

 # GPRS (2.5G)

 General Packet Radio Service (GPRS) is a packet oriented mobile data service on the 2G and 3G cellular communication system's Global System for Mobile Communications (GSM).
-GPRS was originally standardized by European Telecommunications Standards Institute (ETSI) in response to the earlier CDPD and i-mode packet-switched cellular technologies.
+GPRS was originally standardized by European Telecommunications Standards Institute (ETSI) in response to the earlier Cellular Digital Packet Data (CDPD) and i-mode packet-switched cellular technologies.
 It is now maintained by the 3rd Generation Partnership Project (3GPP).

 GPRS is a best-effort service, implying variable throughput and latency that depend on the number of other users sharing the service concurrently, as opposed to circuit switching, where a certain Quality of Service (QoS) is guaranteed during the connection.
 In 2G systems, GPRS provides data rates of 56–114 kbit/second.
 2G cellular technology combined with GPRS is sometimes described as **2.5G**, that is, a technology between the second (2G) and third (3G) generations of mobile telephony.
 It provides moderate-speed data transfer, by using unused Time Division Multiple Access (TDMA) channels in, for example, the GSM system.
 GPRS is integrated into GSM **Release 97** and newer releases.